 - Don't smoke or use other tobacco products.
 Smoking cigarettes, chewing tobacco, or using snuff puts you at higher risk for oral cancer.
 Smoking also increases your risk for gum disease.

-- If you drink alcohol, drink only in moderation.
-This means no more than 1 drink a day for women or 2 drinks a day for men.
+- If you drink alcohol, drink only in moderation — that means 1 drink or less in a day for women and 2 drinks or less in a day for men.
 Heavy drinking increases your risk of oral cancer.

 This information on oral health for older adults was adapted from materials from the National Institute of Dental and Craniofacial Research and the National Institute on Aging.